In Praise of Reading Whatever the Hell You Want

 Why E-books Are Banned in My Digital Journalism Class

 The printed page still matters, even where you wouldn't expect it.

 In 2007, several n+1 editors discussed books they’d read or wished they had read in college.
 The series of dialogues was published in a pamphlet called What We Should Have Known.
-A new pamphlet, No Regrets, which came out this week, reprises the 2007 panel’s questions (What do you wish you had read in college?
-What books changed you?) but restricts the conversation to women.

 In the September 13 issue of TNR, Richard Posner reviewed Reading Law, a new book by Supreme Court Justice Antonin Scalia and Bryan A. Garner.
 Soon afterwards, TNR published an exchange between Garner and Posner about the review.
 Here, Posner responds to the latest critical response by Antonin Scalia: Reuters invited me to respond to a statement made by Justice Scalia in an interview of him by Stephen Adler on September 17.
 The statement comments on a purported statement of mine in a review in the New Republic of Reading Law by Justice Scalia and Bryan Garner.